-The Company's fixed maturity investments portfolios are priced using broker quotations and pricing services, such as index providers and pricing vendors.
-The pricing vendors provide pricing for a high volume of liquid securities that are actively traded.
-For securities that do not trade on an exchange, the pricing services generally utilize market data and other observable inputs in matrix pricing models to determine prices.
+The Company's fixed maturity investments portfolios are priced using pricing services, such as index providers and pricing vendors, as well as broker quotations.
+In general, the pricing vendors provide pricing for a high volume of liquid securities that are actively traded.
+For securities that do not trade on an exchange, the pricing services generally utilize market data and other observable inputs in matrix pricing models to determine month end prices.
+Observable inputs include benchmark yields, reported trades, broker-dealer quotes, issuer spreads, bids, offers, reference data and industry and economic events.
+Index pricing generally relies on market traders as the primary source for pricing, however models are also utilized to provide prices for all index eligible securities.
+The models use a variety of observable inputs such as benchmark yields, transactional data, dealer runs, broker-dealer quotes and corporate actions.
+Prices are generally verified using third party data.
+Securities which are priced by an index provider, are generally included in the index.

+In general, broker-dealers value securities through their trading desks based on observable inputs.
+The methodologies include mapping securities based on trade data, bids or offers wanted, observed spreads, and performance on newly issued securities.
+Broker-dealers also determine valuations by observing secondary trading of similar securities.
 Prices are generally verified using third party data.
 Prices obtained from broker quotations are considered non-binding, however they are based on observable inputs and by observing secondary trading of similar securities obtained from active, non-distressed markets.

 The Company considers these Level 2 inputs as they are corroborated with other externally obtained information.
 The techniques generally used to determine the fair value of our fixed maturity investments are detailed below by asset class.